Are you looking for a monitor under $150? A monitor can make a massive difference to the experience of a competitive gamer.

 We hope that our budget monitor options meet your needs and budget.
 Not sure which one to choose?
 Take a look at the Acer SB220Q if you want the best performance.
 You’ll get it in competitive games, particularly in FPS titles.

 The HP Pavilion 22cwa is another smart choice.
-It’s for those who want vivid colors and responsive gaming experience.
+It’s for those who want vivid colors and a responsive gaming experience.
 We recommend the HP VH240a if you prefer an immersive viewing experience.
-It’s especially useful if you’re not into gaming.
+It’s advantageous if you’re not into gaming.